rowanam/ML-Churnometer/README.md

 Note that the kernel says Python 3.
 It inherits from the workspace so it will be Python-3.8.12 as installed by our template.
 To confirm this you can use <code>! python --version</code> in a notebook code cell.

 Your workspace is now ready to use.
 When you want to return to this project, you can find it in your CodeAnywhere <a href="https://app.codeanywhere.com/" target="_blank" rel="noreferrer">Dashboard</a>.
 You should only create 1 workspace per project.

+**To use this repo in GitPod**

+Run `pyenv install 3.8.12`

+Run `pyenv local 3.8.12`

+Now requirements can be installed as above:

+* `pip3 install -r requirements.txt`
+* `pip3 install jupyter`

+The Jupyter server will not work (returns 403 error), but the notebooks can be used directly in GitPod

 ## Dataset Content
 The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/telecom-churn-dataset).
 We created then a fictitious user story where predictive analytics can be applied in a real project in the workplace.